skyvers/skyve-dev-guide/_pages/modules.md

 within the customer context.

-If a user is given both roles, the privileges are added and result in (CRUDLPC) which equates to all privileges within the customer context.
+If a user is given both roles, the privileges are added and result in (CRUDC) which equates to all privileges within the customer context.
 Administrator users, if they also require personal preferences, are assigned both roles.